Karen Clark (American politician): Minnesota House of Representatives

-Personal life

-She is active in numerous South Minneapolis neighborhoods focusing on issues relating to housing, health, human-rights, labor, women's rights, peace, and affordable high-quality child care for all.

 Political career

-Advocacy for LGBT rights
+Advocacy for LGBTQ+ rights

 Clark is a lesbian, and was one of three openly gay members of the Minnesota Legislature, along with Senator D. Scott Dibble and Rep. Susan Allen, both Minneapolis Democrats.
+In 1993, Clark played a critical role alongside Senator Allan Spear in passing an amendment to the Minnesota Human Rights Act that banned LGBT discrimination in housing, employment, and education.

 After the Minnesota House voted on May 21, 2011, to place a gay marriage amendment referendum on the ballot in the 2012 general election, she and Dibble released a joint statement condemning the referendum.
 The referendum had voters decide whether a legal marriage was defined as between one man and one woman.

 Following the May 2011 House vote on the gay marriage amendment referendum, Clark stated: "It’s a sad day for the State of Minnesota.
 Tonight, we’ve moved one step closer to discriminating against Minnesotans simply based on who they love.
 This amendment won’t help a single family in Minnesota, and this vote is absolutely heartbreaking to thousands of people and families across our state.
 History will not look back kindly on this day or the people who voted for discrimination.
 The Minnesota I know is a place of inclusion, tolerance and love, and I truly believe the people of this great state will not vote to enshrine discrimination in our constitution..."

 In 2013, after voters voted against the amendment, Clark was the House sponsor of an effort to legalize same-sex marriage.
 The act passed the House 75–59, as well as the Senate, and was later signed into law by Governor Mark Dayton.
 It took effect on July 1, 2013.
 (See also Same-sex marriage in Minnesota.)

-In 1993, Clark played a critical role alongside Senator Allan Spear in passing an amendment to the Minnesota Human Rights Act that banned LGBT discrimination in housing, employment, and education.